Boy, it’s been a minute since I sewed a Big 4 pattern! I bought Simplicity 8379 in summer 2017 during one of Jo-Ann’s infamous 99-cent pattern sale.

 Those Hungry for a Fast Sew

-Sometimes, you want to tear through a sewing project in a couple of hours (or less).
+Sometimes, you want to tear through a simple sewing project in a couple of hours (or less).
 This is your project, peeps.
 Repeat after me: Three paper pattern pieces.

 This is a great project for sewists new to knits.
 You gain experience working with knits without fitting worries.
 For this reason, this is an ideal first project if you’re new to serging.